Limitations on quantum key repeaters for all key correlated states: Discussion

 \acknowledgements{ KH acknowledges Roberto Ferrara, Siddhartha Das and Marek Winczewski for helpful discussion.
 KH acknowledges the Fulbright Programm and Mark Wilde for hospitality during the Fulbright scholarship at the School of Electric and Computer Engineering of the Cornell University.
 We acknowledge Sonata Bis 5 grant (grant number: 2015/18/E/ST2/00327) from the National Science Center.
 We acknowledge partial support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme).
-The ’International Centre for Theory of Quantum Technologies’ project (contract no. MAB/2018/5) is carried out within the International Research Agendas Programme of the Foundation for Polish Science co-financed by the European Union from the funds of the Smart Growth Operational Programme, axis IV: Increasing the research potential (Measure 4.3). }
+The ’International Centre for Theory of Quantum Technologies’ project (contract no. MAB/2018/5) is carried out within the International Research Agendas Programme of the Foundation for Polish Science co-financed by the European Union from the funds of the Smart Growth Operational Programme, axis IV: Increasing the research potential (Measure 4.3).
+KH acknowledges National Science Centre, Poland grant OPUS UMO-2023/49/B/ST2/02468. }